-My team Leon, Don, and Dodie just returned from India and we had an awesome time!
+My team and I recently returned from India and we had an awesome time!
 Within weeks of the same time, a team from a church in California was there as well.
-We both visited this particular slum in South India where a representative of Operation Mobilization India, Peter from South Africa and his wife Priscilla, are serving.
-OM India has received favor with the local government and will be involved in moving the entire slum to a new location.
-OM India will be given multi-purpose building there which will likely become a medical clinic, tailoring school, and the beginnings of a Dalit Education Center for the children.
+We both visited this particular slum in South India where some friends from South Africa, are serving.
+The NGO (non-government organization) will be involved in moving the entire slum to a new location.
+The NGO hopes to establish a multi-purpose building there which will likely become a medical clinic, tailoring school, and the beginnings of a Dalit Education Center for the children.
 Frank, from the California church, sent this link of video footage they shot there.
 Take a look at this exciting video.

 Livin' in a Drain Pipe